lenardjombo/MyPortfolio/README.md

 - Navigate through different sections using the navbar.
 - Switch between dark and light modes using the theme toggle.
-- Fill out the contact form to get in touch.
+- Fill out the contact form to get in touch

 ## Contributing